Home Compare CR vs MYCR.ST

 Crane Company vs Mycronic AB (publ): Which Stock Looks Stronger in 2026?

-Mycronic AB (publ) holds the cleaner structural position, with the lead spread across growth and profitability.
-Crane Company still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Mycronic AB (publ) carrying a narrow edge on profitability.
+Crane Company still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CR: Russell 1000, MYCR.ST: STOXX 600).